 Protein Shakes for Teenage Athletes: 7 Ways to Add Protein

-There are numerous ways athletes can add protein to their shakes using real food items.
-Let’s first examine how much protein to include in a teenage athlete’s protein shake.
+Let’s examine how much protein should be included in a teenage athlete’s protein shake.
 Then we will look at 7 ways to increase the protein content of the shake.

 Making a Protein Shake for Teenage Athletes